 Incompletes - an incomplete will only be given to a student caught in the throes of a crisis not related to class performance.

 Grade Reporting – All scores will be posted on Gradebook, both during the semester, and at the end.

 Letters of Recommendation: I will not agree to write a letter of recommendation for a student who has not completed a course with me.
 Better letters generally result from the student having had several courses with me.
 If a student would have gotten a C grade in a course, but received an A or B due to completing extra credit work, the letter will reflect these facts.

 *****If you have any special problems, circumstances, or pressures please discuss them with me as soon as you can, not at the end of the term!***************************

 (1) What do archaeologists do?
 Introduction

-(2) A brief history of the field and a survey of theoretical schools Chpt.
+(2) A brief history of the field and a survey of the schools of theory Chpt.
 1

 within modern archaeology.
 (See also Chpt.
 12 for details)

 (3) Tuesday September 11th – quiz on class policies in the syllabus.

 Quiz on the history of archaeology Tuesday September 18th